markxio/learning-model-of-life/bionemo-framework/README.md

 kubectl get po
 ```

 Confirm the container's status has switched to `running` (might take a while for kubernetes to download the image and set up the container).
-Then copy the name (something like `tklaisoo-eidf107-job-gtqqw-k2fc6 `) and create a session in the container to "log on":
+Then copy the name (something like `tklaisoo-eidf107-job-gtqqw-k2fc6 `) and create a session in the container:

 ```
 kubectl exec -it tklaisoo-eidf107-job-wm9fs-n7g8l -- bash